Homeland Security Created A Fake University In Michigan As Part Of Immigration Sting

 "Because of their recruiting success, this alliance collectively profited in excess of quarter of a million dollars," the indictment states.

-Officials say the foreign nationals entered the U.S. through an F-1 student visa and later used the phony school to "fraudulently maintain their student visa status and to obtain work authorization" under a program called CPT, or curricular practical training.
+Officials say the foreign nationals entered the U.S. through an F-1 student visa and later used the phony school to "fraudulently maintain their student visa status and to obtain work authorization" under a program called CPT, or Curricular Practical Training.

 Immigration attorney Rahul Reddy, who works out of Houston, says on his website that his office received reports that ICE on Wednesday raided businesses where Farmington's students are believed to have been working under the extended student visas.
 Some of the raids took place in St. Louis, Houston and Tampa, Fla., Reddy said.